basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/nodejs.md

 Resolution]], we strongly recommend adopting a conflict resolution strategy that requires applications to resolve siblings according to use-case-specific criteria.
-Here, we'll provide a brief guide to conflict resolution using the official [Riak NodeJS client][riak_dotnet_client].
+Here, we'll provide a brief guide to conflict resolution using the official [Riak Node.js client][riak_dotnet_client].

-## How the NodeJS Client Handles Conflict Resolution
+## How the Node.js Client Handles Conflict Resolution

-In the Riak NodeJS client, the result of a fetch can possibly return an array of sibling objects.
+In the Riak Node.js client, the result of a fetch can possibly return an array of sibling objects.
 If there are no siblings, that property will return an array with one value in it.